gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 - node.js
 - kaniko

-You can locate the runtimes souce at https://gitlab.com/triggermesh/runtimes

 In order to deploy functions to your Knative instance, the following files must be present:

 1. `gitlab-ci.yml`: This template allows to define the stage, environment, and